Emergency:

 Seek medical attention if:

-• Symptoms persist beyond a few days.
+• Symptoms persist beyond three days.

 • There is blood in stool or vomit.

-• High fever or severe abdominal pain occurs.
+• A fever over 102°F (39°C) or severe abdominal pain occurs.

 Frequently Asked Questions